stfc/PSyclone/examples/gocean/eg3/README.md

 The previous example uses a single accelerator device in each node.
-If more than one accelerator is available in each node, these can be used by setting the `OCL_DEVICES_PER_NODE` parameter in the PSyclone configuration file and the providing the mpirun command with the appropriate parameter to place as many MPI ranks per node as accelerator devices the node has.
+If more than one accelerator is available in each node, these can be used by setting the `OCL_DEVICES_PER_NODE` parameter in the PSyclone configuration file and then providing the mpirun command with the appropriate parameter to place as many MPI ranks per node as as there are accelerators devices.
 For example, with Intel MPI, the following command can be used to run across 2 nodes with 2 devices per node: